 22. Breathable Mattress

 The structure of your mattress itself is a primary factor in how much heat is retained while you sleep every night.
-A breathable mattress, such as one made with natural latex or a hybrid design with pocketed coils, allows for significantly more airflow than solid latex is inherently temperature-neutral and does not trap body heat like traditional memory foam often mattresses use the space between the springs to encourage air circulation, which helps dissipate heat away from your a mattress with these features ensures that you have a solid foundation for a cool and comfortable sleep environment throughout every single season.
+A breathable mattress, such as one made with natural latex or a hybrid design with pocketed coils, allows for significantly more airflow than solid foam.
+Natural latex is inherently temperature-neutral and does not trap body heat like traditional memory foam often does.
+Hybrid mattresses use the space between the springs to encourage air circulation, which helps dissipate heat away from your body.
+Choosing a mattress with these features ensures that you have a solid foundation for a cool and comfortable sleep environment throughout every single season.

 23. Window Awning